Join our Mailing List Follow SteepleChics on Twitter Become a Fan on Facebook

 PURPOSE:

-This website provides a medium for a growing body of information, about steeplechase for girls and women, that has become too large for publication in the "Women's Steeplechase Report," an e-mailed newsletter produced by James E. Fields.
+This website provides a medium for a growing body of information about steeplechase for girls and women.

-The website, designed and administered by steeplechaser and 2004 University of Nebraska graduate Ann Gaffigan, also provides an archive for results and other steeple information previously published in the Steeple Report.
+The website, designed and administered by steeplechaser and 2004 University of Nebraska graduate Ann Gaffigan, includes competition results plus other steeple information including some content previously published separately in the "Women's Steeplechase Report."

-The report and website audience includes athletes and their families, plus coaches, fans, journalists, meet directors, officials, and track statisticians.
-They currently reside in 52 nations.
+Our global audience includes athletes and their families, plus coaches, fans, journalists, meet directors, officials, and track statisticians.
+They currently reside on six continents.

 STEEPLE REPORT:

-We have aided development of women's steepling since the 1980s.
-Our "Women's Steeplechase Report," a volunteer service affiliated with no organization, has been distributed free via Internet since early 1996.
-We send about 30 issues each year.
+"Women's Steeplechase Report," a volunteer service affiliated with no organization, was distributed separately via Internet since early 1996.
+It is now included in Steeplechics website.

 CONTRIBUTORS: